pho5nix/Argos/README.md

 On the first run, Docker Compose will pull the Ollama image and download the `qwen2.5:7b-instruct` model (~4.4GB).
 Subsequent runs are instant.
-If you don't have Ollama/GPU capacity, the demo falls back to pre-computed dispositions so the UI still works — clearly labeled as fallback mode.
+If you don't have Ollama/GPU capacity, the demo falls back to pre-computed dispositions so the UI still works, clearly labeled as fallback mode.

 For production (vLLM + Qwen 2.5 32B on a real GPU), see `docs/ARCHITECTURE.md`.